valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 contains the configuration for each step, what the subsequent steps are, and the conditions under which they can be reached.

+### Form flow valtimo

+Form flow valtimo is the bridge between Valtimo and form flow.
+It adds the required dependencies to use the form flow module in a Valtimo application.

+### Form link

+Form link manages the link between a task or start event in a process and the form by which they can be completed.
+Configuring this can be done both by configuration file, and through the REST API.
+Form linked this way also need to be submitted to the submission endpoint in this module.

+### Keycloak IAM

+Keycloak IAM enables Valtimo to [Keycloak](https://www.keycloak.org/) as the OAuth authentication server.
+When using this module, the default keycloak JWT tokens can be used.
+It also allows Valtimo to get users from Keycloak for features that require this (e.g. task assignment).

 ### Local document generation

 The local document generation module is a stub implementation of the document generation module.
 It is used as a local test implementation that allows the application to start without having to call external services when generating a document.
 This does *not* generate an actual document, but writes the calls to the application log instead.

+### Local mail

+The local mail module is a stub implementation of the mail module.
+It is used as a local test implementation that allows the application to start without having to provide an actual implementation.
+This does *not* send an actual mail.

+### Mail

+Mail describes how valtimo sends mail in a consistent way.
+Mails are filtered based on configured filters.
+For example, mail to blacklisted addresses can be filtered out.
+Dispatching the email after filtering is facilitated by another module.

+### Mandrill

+Mailchimp is a SaaS solution for sending email.
+Mailchimp is the name of the [transactional mail addon](https://mailchimp.com/features/transactional-email/) that Mailchimp provides.
+The Valtimo Mandrill module provides a mail implementation that uses Mandrill to send mail.

 ### Milestones